knobs-dials/pymoodbar/README.md

 Python (numpy, scipy) implementation of moodbar (see the paper mentioned below for the concept), plus some experiments, in particular trying for a little more detail:

-## Why?
-Partly for exerise,
+First version, treat with care.

+In general, if you want a drop-in that is fast, or generates the .mood files the same way, you probably do NOT want this one.

- partly because I wanted an easier testbed to experiment with various transforms (like critical bands and equal loudness), partly because I wanted images with more spectral detail, and maybe later things like beat and rhythm, partly because the original was annoying to get to compile, and partly because I wanted to see how useful it might be as a fingerprint or comparison sort of thing.
+...because I made this partly for exerise, partly because I wanted an easier testbed to experiment with various transforms (like critical bands and equal loudness), partly because I wanted images with more spectral detail, and maybe later things like beat and rhythm, partly because the original was annoying to get to compile, and partly because I wanted to see how useful it might be as a fingerprint or comparison sort of thing.

-So if you want a drop-in that is fast, or generates the .mood files the same way, you probably do NOT want this one.

 ## Dependencies